 While noticeable effects typically occur between the first and tenth sessions, in most cases therapists recommend a minimum of 30-40 sessions, the goal being to complete enough training to insure consistent and lasting benefits.
 Initially, two sessions a week is recommended, although the frequency depends upon the individual being treated.
 In general, therapists report that the benefits of training hold long after training is completed.
 New research on the duration of treatment effects [post treatment] continues, and published research on epilepsy shows the effects on epilepsy hold well as long as 12 months and longer post training.

 At PSA we don’t continue NFB if we don’t see progress.
-All providers in our PSA NFB community follow careful guidelines regarding keeping clients informed of progress, often at every session.
+All providers in our PSA NFB community follow careful guidelines regarding keeping clients informed of progress, often at every session, and work closely with our medical professionals.

 While some insurance companies, HMO’s, and PPO’s pay directly for neurofeedback, many will not do so, although more health insurance plans are expected to pay for the service as it is used more frequently.
 Parker, Schlichter & Associates will communicate directly with clients’ insurance plans to determine whether or not Neurofeedback is a covered service.
 If it is not, we charge clients out-of-pocket for this service.